tatey/LIFXHTTPKit/README.markdown

 all.removeObserver(observer)
 ```

-## Core Concepts
+## Concepts

 LIFXHTTPKit has been built with Mac OS X and iOS apps in mind.
-We encourage you
+These APIs
-to use these high level APIs which make it easy to consume the LIFX HTTP API
+make it easy to consume the LIFX HTTP API without worrying about the specifics
-without worrying about the specifics of HTTP and managing state.
+of HTTP or maintaining state.

 Keep these concepts in the back of your mind when using LIFXHTTPKit: